-The Board considers the following for excused absences:
+The Board considers the following for excused absences when accompanied by proper notification from the parent or adult student:

-- Service as a page for or as an honoree of the general assembly - Serve on a precinct election board or as a helper to a political candidate or to a political party on the date of each general, city, or town, special, and primary election at which the student works - Subpoena to appear in court as a witness in a judicial proceeding - Ordered to active duty with the Indiana National Guard for not more than ten (10) days in a school year. - Member of the Indiana wing of the civil air patrol who is participating in a civil air patrol for not more than five (5) days in a school year - Exhibiting or participating in the Indiana State Fair for educational purposes by a student or member of the student's household (I.C.
+- 1. Service as a page for or as an honoree of the general assembly - 2.
+Serve on a precinct election board or as a helper to a political candidate or to a political party on the date of each general, city, town, special, and primary election at which the student works - 3.
+Subpoena to appear in court as a witness in a judicial proceeding - 4.
+Ordered to active duty with the Indiana National Guard for not more than ten (10) days in a school year. - 5.
+Member of the Indiana wing of the Civil Air Patrol who is participating in a civil air patrol for not more than five (5) days in a school year - 6.
+Exhibiting or participating in the Indiana State Fair for educational purposes by a student or member of the student's household (I.C.
 20-33-2-17.7).
 The student must be in good academic standing as determined by the district.
-Parents must request the absence in writing, it must be approved in writing by the principal, and it may not exceed five (5) days. - Illness verified by a note from the parent - Illness verified by a note from a physician - Recovery from accident - Professional appointments Parents are encouraged to schedule medical, dental, legal, and other necessary appointments other than during school hours.
-When appointments are necessary during the school day, the student shall report back to school immediately after the appointment with a signed statement from the doctor, dentist, lawyer, counselor, etc. - Death in the immediate family or of a relative - Observation or celebration of a bona fide religious holiday - Maternity - Military connected families' absences related to deployment and return - Such other good cause as may be acceptable to the Superintendent or his or her designee or permitted by law.
+Parents must request the absence in writing, it must be approved in writing by the principal, and it may not exceed five (5) days. - 7.
+Illness verified by a note from the parent - 8.
+Illness verified by a note from a physician - 9.
+Recovery from accident - 10.
+Professional appointments Parents are encouraged to schedule medical, dental, legal, and other necessary appointments other than during school hours.
+When appointments are necessary during the school day, the student shall report back to school immediately after the appointment with a signed statement from the doctor, dentist, lawyer, counselor, etc. - 11.
+Death in the immediate family or of a relative - 12.
+Observation or celebration of a bona fide religious holiday - 13.
+Maternity - 14.
+Military connected families' absences related to deployment and return - 15.
+Such other good cause as may be acceptable to the Superintendent or his or her designee or permitted by law